vikramaditya-tatke/obsidan/Interview Preps/BNP Paribas/Q&A - Behavourial.md

 ### 1. Why are you interested in BNP Paribas and this specific role?
 **Situation:** As I considered my next career step, I sought an organization whose mission and values aligned with my own commitment to responsible innovation and ethical impact.
 **Task:** I wanted to join a team where I could drive technical excellence while contributing to a broader purpose, especially in a role that leverages my expertise in data platforms and distributed systems.
 **Action:** BNP Paribas’s focus on sustainability, employee development, and technological advancement resonated with me.
 Since I have begun working with ClickHouse, I have been thoroughly impressed with it's capabilities and have been actively following its development and experiment with it's features.
-The opportunity to shape ClickHouse adoption at scale and work in a collaborative, diverse environment is exactly the challenge I am seeking.
+The opportunity to shape ClickHouse adoption at an international scale and work in a collaborative, diverse environment is exactly the challenge I am seeking.
 BNP Paribas has a strong focus on it's technology vertical - specially on Data and AI.
 Working within the Data Services team will allow me to explore various verticals in the financial services domain which is exactly the next step I wish to take.
 **Result:** I am highly motivated to bring my experience and passion to BNP Paribas, confident that I can make a meaningful impact both technically and culturally.
 **Learning:** This process reinforced the importance of aligning personal and organizational values for long-term fulfillment and success.

-### 2. How do you stay up-to-date with new technologies in the data engineering space?
+### 2. How do you stay up-to-date with *new technologies* in the data engineering space?
 **Situation:** The data engineering landscape evolves rapidly, making continuous learning essential.
 **Task:** My goal is to remain at the forefront of industry trends and best practices.
-**Action:** I regularly attend webinars (e.g., ClickHouse, Airflow, AWS Summit), follow open-source communities.
+**Action:** I regularly attend webinars (e.g.,  *ClickHouse, Airflow, AWS Summit* ), follow open-source communities.
 I follow videos and blogs made by ClickHouse about their meetups, database version release webinars, and feature explainers.
 I also experiment with new tools like Evidence.dev and Rill Data, and read technical blogs to deepen my understanding.
 **Result:** This approach has enabled me to quickly adopt and implement new technologies in my professional and personal projects, keeping my skills sharp and relevant.
 **Learning:** Active engagement with the community and hands-on experimentation are the best ways to stay current and innovative.

-### 3. Describe a situation where you had to bridge the gap between database administration and development.
+### 3. Describe a situation where you had to bridge the gap between *database administration* and *development*.
 **Situation:** At SecurityHQ, we faced a major migration from MongoDB to ClickHouse, requiring both operational and development expertise.
 **Task:** I was responsible for ensuring the new platform was robust, performant, and easy for developers to use.
 **Action:** I managed cluster setup, monitoring, and backup strategies while also redesigning schemas and optimizing ETL pipelines.
 I worked closely with BI analysts to understand the query patterns and modelled the data accordingly and followed best practices laid out by ClickHouse.
 **Result:** The migration was successful, with improved performance and developer productivity.
 The team became more self-sufficient in managing and extending the platform.

-### 4. Tell us about a time you had to mentor or train a team member or stakeholder in a new technology or process.
+### 4. Tell us about a time you had to *mentor* or train a team member or stakeholder in a new technology or process.
 How did you approach it?
 **Situation:** As Lead Data Engineer, I was tasked with upskilling a team of five engineers in new data technologies.
 **Task:** My objective was to ensure the team could confidently adopt tools like Airflow and ClickHouse.
 **Action:** I led hands-on workshops, created onboarding materials, and encouraged peer code reviews.
 I also shared my own learning journey, including my side projects along with the tools I use to make everyday tasks easier.
 This along with my passionate knowledge delivery inspired curiosity and growth.
 **Result:** The team quickly adapted to the new stack, and several members began contributing their own improvements and ideas.
 **Learning:** Effective mentorship is about empowering others to explore, experiment, and take ownership of their learning.

-### 5. Can you share an example of how you handled a challenging collaboration with a cross-functional team?
+### 5. Can you share an example of how you handled a challenging collaboration with a *cross-functional team*?
 **Situation:** During the analytics platform migration, I worked with infrastructure, development, and management teams with differing priorities.
 **Task:** My role was to align everyone on the migration goals and ensure smooth execution.
 **Action:** I facilitated regular meetings with Cyber and Infrastructure teams, translated technical details for non-technical stakeholders, and maintained transparent progress tracking.
 I also encouraged open feedback and addressed concerns proactively.